CommonUnderstanding/bauen/en.bauen.md

 [^5]: Noemí Wallingre, History of the Argentine Tourism, Bs.
 As.: Editions Tourist, 2007.

-[^6]: Santiago Or’Donnell, “The father, the son and a spirit non sancto,” in Página/12, 21 August of 2007.
+[^6]: Santiago O’Donnell, “The father, the son and a spirit non sancto,” in Página/12, 21 August of 2007.

 Research by O'Donnell points out that, after the death of Marcelo Iurcovich, his son Hugo became the visible face of the group.